meeech/shopify.tmbundle/readme.markdown

     * Static Variables: http://manual.macromates.com/en/environment_variables#static_variables

-for more info on setting up the Variables for TM
+for more info on setting up the Variables for TextMate

 * The Theme folder should be your Project Root. ie: drag your Theme folder onto Textmate.
 * Requires json\_decode / json\_encode functions.
 Built into php 5.2 + greater.